Pop Culture Madness!

 When Atari was shut down in 1996, the (historically valuable) source code to Asteroids and Centipede notes were thrown out as trash.

 Billy Bailey became the last man in the United States to be executed by hanging.
-When asked why he chose the gallows over the standard lethal injection he said "I'm not going to let them put me to sleep."
+When asked why he chose the gallows over the standard lethal injection, he said, “I’m not going to let them put me to sleep.”

 A Nostradamus prophecy often taken as a prediction of the 9/11 attacks was a hoax.
-It was written in by Neil Marshall in 1996.
+It was written by Neil Marshall in 1996.

-Several of Sublime's most well known songs, What I Got, Santeria, Wrong Way and Doin' Time, were not released until after songwriter Bradley Nowell passed away
+Several of Sublime’s most well-known songs, What I Got, Santeria, Wrong Way, and Doin’ Time, were not released until after songwriter Bradley Nowell passed away

 Rap Star Murder: Tupac Shakur killed in a drive-by shooting in Las Vegas.